SAP/fundamental-styles/README.md

 ## Versioning

+Documentation for previous versions can be found [here](https://github.com/SAP/fundamental-styles/wiki/Previous-Versions).

 The `fundamental-styles` library follows [Semantic Versioning](https://semver.org/).
 These components strictly adhere to the `[MAJOR].[MINOR].[PATCH]` numbering system (also known as `[BREAKING].[FEATURE].[FIX]`).

 Merges to the `master` branch will be published as a prerelease.
 Pre-releases will include an **rc** version (_e.g._ `[MAJOR].[MINOR].[PATCH]-rc.[RC]`).